-Important components are: 1) surveillance using validated screening tools (systematic monitoring through repeated screenings over time and as necessary to assure that screening results are current and accurate), and 2) navigational support (guiding families through institutional processes to obtain needed services).
+Important components are: 1) surveillance using validated screening tools (systematic monitoring through repeated screenings over time and as necessary to assure that screening results are current and accurate), and 2) navigational support (quiding families through institutional processes to obtain needed services).

 Unit of Service Evidence Based?
 High Intensity?
-Expected First Steps' Child-Level Outcomes □Families ⊠Yes □Yes ⊠Healthy and Safe ⊠Children □No ⊠No ⊠Actively Supported by Their Families and Communities □Adults ⊠Arrive at School Ready to Reach Their Highest Potential □Providers Data Collection F Data Collection Requirements In KITS: ⊠Clier In KITS: ⊠Client-level □Monthly outputs If monthly outputs in KITS, is client-level data required by model elsewhere? □Yes □No If yes, client-level data required by model elsewhere, then name of external data system(s): Partnerships that operate EI&R with external partners must enter monthly outputs to include children screened, families served, and referrals.
+Expected First Steps' Child-Level Outcomes □Families ⊠Yes □Yes ⊠Healthy and Safe ⊠Children □No ⊠No oxtimes Actively Supported by Their Families and Communities □Adults ⊠Arrive at School Ready to Reach Their Highest Potential □Providers Data Collection Requirements ection Requiremen

+In KITS: ⊠Client-level □Monthly outputs If monthly outputs in KITS, is client-level data required by model elsewhere? □Yes □No If yes, client-level data required by model elsewhere, then name of external data system(s):